 Of course, some people do need them, but not to the extent they are currently being prescribed as a “cure-all.”
-When 1 in 4 women in this country are on mental health medications, I believe that smacks of mind control or population control.
+When 1 in 4 women in this country is on mental health medications, I believe that smacks of mind or population control.
 That’s just not a pretty picture nor is it moral by any stretch of the imagination.

 1. The thing most people don’t realize is that withdrawal from anti-depressants feels the same as withdrawal from heroin.
-It’s an ugly withdrawal, yet we’re told by our doctors that they’re are not addictive.
+It’s an ugly withdrawal, yet we’re told by our doctors that they’re not addictive.
 That’s a lie.
 Period.
 They tell you it has an “afterlife” and then vaguely explain what that means which was never really clear to me.
 However, I bought it hook, line, and sinker because I was in so much emotional pain.

-2. When I became homeless and with no insurance, I could only afford one week’s worth of pills at a time and so was going through withdrawals every week until I could get my prescription filled.
+2. When I became homeless after the recession hit and with no insurance, I could only afford one week’s worth of pills at a time and so was going through withdrawals every week until I could get my prescription filled.
 It was a horrible, roller coaster way to live when already living under such dire circumstances.

-3. Fast forward a few years… Oregon Health Plan doesn’t allow mail order prescriptions, so, during the heavy snow last winter, I was snowed in and couldn’t get to the store to get my prescriptions filled so I simply went through the withdrawals and stopped all together.
+3. Fast forward a few years… Oregon Health Plan doesn’t allow mail-order prescriptions, so, during the heavy snow last winter, I was snowed in and couldn’t get to the store to get my prescriptions filled so I simply went through the withdrawals and stopped altogether.
 I don’t recommend this, for obvious reasons, but it’s what happened to me and it was both the end and a new beginning for me.